Search and rescue: Denmark

 SAR services in Denmark started in 1957 with seven Sikorsky S-55s.
 Their piston engines produced only 550 hp and they had limited fuel capacity, so their operational range was short.
 To increase the operational area, Pembroke twin-engined fixed-wing aircraft were employed for search.
-These aircraft would localize the distressed person(s) and the S-55s would then rescue them.
+These aircraft would localise the distressed person(s) and the S-55s would then rescue them.
 The SAR service was started for respond to fighter-plane crashes as 79 aircraft crashed, with 62 dead, in the period 1950–1955., but civilian SAR duties are also conducted.

 In 1962, eight ship-based Aérospatiale Alouette IIIs were received.
 These were primarily meant for the ships patrolling the North Atlantic, but also supported the S-55s.
 In 1964–1965 the seven S-55s were replaced with eight Sikorsky S-61A helicopters.

 In 2007, the Danish Defence held a public display in Horsens, to raise awareness about rescue services and maritime safety.
 Maritime SAR is important because Denmark has a relative long coast line to its land mass.

 In 2008, the SAR forces in Denmark were equipped with eight EH-101, one or two Lynx, 34 naval home guard vessels and 21 rescue vessels, as well as the naval vessels at sea.
 The EH-101s operate from bases in Aalborg, Skrydstrup and Roskilde.
 When the sea water temperatures are low a helicopter is also deployed to the island of Bornholm in the Baltic Sea.
 The Lynx operates from Karup.
 Maritime vessels are spread out through the entire coastline and on islands.
 The S-61s and EH-101s have a crew of six: two pilots, a navigator, a flight engineer, a physician and a rescue swimmer.